sean-gilmore/seangilmore/content/webdev/rails-getting-started-with-ajax-forms.md

 ## Remote: true

 `remote: true` and `method: :post` should be added to your form.
-Adding this `remote: true` settings will tell ruby to submit the form via ajax, and render the associated methods js file in response to the request.
+Adding the `remote: true` setting will tell ruby to submit the form via ajax, and render the associated methods Javascript file in response to the request.

 ```html
  <%= form_tag form_path, method: :post, remote: true, class: 'contact-form', id: 'contact-form' do %>